VanK33/JobTrackBoard/README.md

 A truly modular job-tracking application with plug-and-play architecture.
 Unlike Excel or Airtable, this platform provides specialized functionality for job searching while allowing users to customize their experience through modules.

+> **🗄️ Database Support**: This project is designed for Supabase by default.
+If you want to extend support for other databases, you can implement it yourself.

 ## 🎯 Core Concept

 The platform works like assembling a computer: